 2. Calculate your expected graduation date by remaining credits

-Calculating your expected graduation date can be complicated, especially if you’re unsure how many credits you’ll realistically complete each semester.
-One semester may be 12 credits, while another might be 15.
+However, calculating your expected graduation date can be complicated, especially if you’re unsure how many credits you’ll realistically complete each semester.
+See our guide on how to list your education on a resume for formatting tips.

 Average how many you’ve completed previously to create a framework for calculating your graduation date.
 For example, suppose you’ve completed 60 credits and are averaging 15 credits per semester.
 In that case, you’ll likely hit the 120-credit requirement for graduation within two years and can put that anticipated graduation date on your resume.